Introduction To Junior Neurology Clerkship

 3. Ochsner Medical Center (OCH): Ochsner is located in Jefferson and has a full patient load with numerous excellent learning opportunities.
 This is an Adult Neurology rotation, with your primary contacts being Drs.
 Daniel Larriviere & David Houghton.
 They will assign students to work with their faculty for stroke and/or general neurology.
 Students will also attend Ochsner clinics.
 For this rotation, we have four (4) openings.

 4. Tulane-Lakeside Pediatric Neurology (LPN): For this option you will be following Dr. Stephen Nelson, exclusively, at Lakeside Hospital for an overall in-patient/out-patient experience.
 You will have exposure to inpatient and ICU consults, as well as Dr. Nelson's clinics.
 You will concentrate on Pediatric Neurology making this rotation beneficial for anyone going into Pediatrics.
-For this rotation, we have two (2) opening.
+For this rotation, we have two (2) openings.

 5. Tulane-Lakeside Rehab/LakeView (LS/LV): For this option you will be following Dr. Ramy El Khoury, exclusively, for an overall in-patient, out-patient experience between Lakeside Hospital, Tulane Medical Center, and Dr. El Khoury's clinics.
 You will have exposure to consults, neuro-imaging, Neuro-rehab, stroke activations, and some exposure to stroke research.
 For this rotation, we have one (1) opening.